ScottLogic/blog/_posts/2024-10-28-Testing-GenerativeAI-Chatbots.md

 - Using feedback to update and enhance test cases, ensuring they remain relevant and comprehensive.
 - Iteratively improving the chatbot’s accuracy and relevance based on real user interactions and suggestions.

-By following this structured approach, organisations can effectively test and refine their GenAI chatbot models, ensuring they deliver high-quality, relevant and ethically sound outputs.

 ## Test Approaches